TrentDL/GameDesignII_MultiplayerLevelProject/README.md

 **2. Extract Ironwail into it**

-Unzip the Ironwail download so ironwail.exe is inside H:\Ironwail\.
+Unzip the Ironwail download so ironwail.exe is inside C:\Ironwail\ or wherever you installed it to.
 **3. Create the id1 folder**
-you'll need to create a folder if you have not installed this before
+you'll need to create a id1 folder if you have not installed this before

 for example
 H:\Ironwail\id1\